As coronavirus cases soar, India’s hospitals race to secure badly needed oxygen

 More than 1,000 people have died every day since Sept.
 2 and the trend shows no sign of slackening.
 India’s total death toll is approaching 100,000.
 But compared to countries such as the United States and Brazil, India has a considerably lower number of deaths per million people.

 While earlier the virus was concentrated in large cities, it has now spread to every corner of the country, including the vast countryside where the majority of India’s 1.3 billion people live.
-The health care infrastructure in such areas is notoriously weak, rendering them ill-equipped to handle rising coronavirus cases.
+The health care infrastructure in such areas is notoriously weak, rendering them ill-equipped to handle rising cases.
 Getting large supplies of medical oxygen can also be a challenge.

 In normal times, the bulk of the oxygen produced in India, as in other countries, goes to industrial uses.
 Oxygen is a key component in manufacturing processes for steel, chemicals, pharmaceuticals and paper.